 Following the Merger, Medytox is a wholly-owned subsidiary of CollabRx.
 CollabRx and its consolidated subsidiaries, including the surviving company and its subsidiaries, operate as a combined company under the name Rennova Health, Inc..
-Upon the Merger, Rennova issued (i) 5,000 shares of Rennova Series B Convertible Preferred Stock ("Rennova Series B Preferred Stock") in exchange for 5,000 shares of Medytox Series B Non-Convertible Preferred Stock, and (ii) 45,000 shares of Rennova Series E Convertible Preferred Stock ("Rennova Series E Preferred Stock.
-Copies of the Certificates of Designations for the Rennova Series B Preferred Stock and Rennova Series E Preferred Stock are incorporated by reference to this prospectus.
+Upon the Merger, Rennova issued (i) 5,000 shares of Rennova Series B Convertible Preferred Stock ("Rennova Series B Preferred Stock") in exchange for 5,000 shares of Medytox Series B Non-Convertible Preferred Stock, and (ii) 45,000 shares of Rennova Series E Convertible Preferred Stock ("Rennova Series E Convertible Preferred Stock") in exchange for 45,000 shares of Medytox Series E Convertible Preferred Stock (Copies of the Certificates of Designations for the Rennova Series B Preferred Stock and Rennova Series E Preferred Stock are incorporated by reference to this prospectus.